Fleker/blog-posts/2022/europe-socialism/README.md

 I traveled recently to central Europe for work.
 It was all too brief and I do want to go for a longer time.
 Experiencing the city at night, I saw that these cities were designed well and it was easy to get around.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Sitting on a lively Parisian street, enjoying a beer at a street cafe, just generally immensely enjoying the ambiance, regretting not having this in the US, and getting mad that I have to go to another country and learn another language to have this.
+We could build this!</p>&mdash; William B. Fuckley (@opinonhaver) <a href="https://twitter.com/opinonhaver/status/1564733493191487488?ref_src=twsrc%5Etfw">August 30, 2022</a></blockquote>

 I'm certainly not alone.
 Many people romanticize European cities for good reason.
 But there's nothing truly special about Europe.
 We could have those same things in America, but we don't because of our choices.

 ## Public Transit